bitcraze/crazyflie-android-client/README.md

 ## Contributions

 Please check the contribution guide in [CONTRIBUTING.md](CONTRIBUTING.md).
+Also to the [contribute page](https://www.bitcraze.io/contribute/) on our website to learn more.